-Dr. Janette meets and exceeds these modern standards.
-They are trained, skilled, and uniquely qualified to manage and treat facial trauma.
-They are on staff at local hospitals and deliver emergency room coverage for facial injuries, which include the following conditions:
+Dr. Janette is on staff at local hospitals and delivers emergency room coverage for facial injuries, which include the following conditions:

 - Facial lacerations